 The enhanced Ontario NRRPR may allow a person that purchases or builds a residential complex, or an addition to a residential complex, in respect of which construction or substantial renovation begins on or after April 1, 2026, to recover up to $80,000 of the provincial portion of the HST in respect of each eligible rental unit that forms part of the residential complex.

-If the person would otherwise qualify for Ontario's existing NRRPR in respect of a residential complex or addition to a residential complex, the enhanced Ontario NRRPR would generally be available in respect of the residential complex if the construction or substantial renovation:
+If the person otherwise qualifies for Ontario's NRRPR in respect of a residential complex or addition to a residential complex, the enhanced Ontario NRRPR is generally available in respect of the residential complex if the construction or substantial renovation:

 • begins on or after April 1, 2026 and on or before March 31, 2027; and